nmaguiar/openaf-docs/docs/guides/medium/how-to-run-openaf-code-from-shell-script.md

 ---
 layout: default
-title: "Medium: How to run OpenAF code from shell script"
+title: How to run OpenAF code from shell script
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # How to run OpenAF code from shell script